Our Top Pick for 2019: BISSELL 9595A Vacuum with OnePass

 Space Size and Shape

-Quite simply, if you have a small space, you likely do not need the largest, most powerful vacuum on the market.
+Quite simply, if you have a small space, you likely do not need the largest, most powerful on the market.
 By all means, if that is what you want, then you are free to do so.
 However, be forewarned, that a small space or one with numerous nooks and crannies will simply create headaches and frustration if you get a hulking, powerful upright.
 Uprights will also become a pain is you have a lot of bare floors or stairs to clean.
 Conversely, if you have a large space, then you should avoid the stick vacuums.
 While you may be drawn to their easy use and elegant style, they are simply not powerful enough for the largest jobs, more often than not.
-This may make the canister vacuum seem like a goldilocks choice, but most of those are bagless, which is a consideration you must keep in mind.
-It is not uncommon for a consumer to have more than one type of vacuum—especially a stick vacuum and an upright—for different cleaning purposes.
+This may make the canister vacuum seem like a Goldilocks choice, but most of those are bagless, which is a consideration you must keep in mind.
+It is not uncommon for a consumer to have more than one type—especially a stick vacuum and an upright—for different cleaning purposes.

 Finally, we come to another consideration that has been referenced but, similarly to the previous entry, deserves its own examination.
-As mentioned, the upright is the best option if your home has a lot of carpet or the carpet has heavy fibers.
+As mentioned, the upright is the best option if your home has a lot of carpets or the carpet has heavy fibers.
 The importance of this cannot be understated though, because both canisters and stick vacuums will generally not simply “make do” as a substitute.
 Likewise, many uprights advertise their ability to be used on bare floors, but their effectiveness in that duty is generally determined by the height of the vacuum’s suction from the floor.
 Some uprights have an adjustable front-end that makes cleaning bare floors easier.
 However, those are usually pricier models that come with a full array of options—which is nice, but bulky and heavy as well.

 Conclusion (Wrapping it up)